Do I Have to Pay Child Support with Joint Custody?

 The main purpose of child support is to ensure that the child is adequately provided for, regardless of which parent they live with.
 The court will consider expenses that parents will incur in supporting their child, including the costs of any special needs, daycare, education, and health insurance.
 The court will also consider the age of the child and the number of children each parent has to support when making a determination.

-If you have questions about child support or child custody, we invite you to get in touch with a Portland family law attorney at McKinley Irvin.
+If you have questions about child support or child custody, or need to modify support, we invite you to get in touch with a Portland family law attorney at McKinley Irvin.
 When you contact our office to schedule a consultation, we will put you in touch with the attorney best suited to handle your case.